 A survey was sent to a sample of selected academics in the Arab region, in which we ask them to nominate the universities that they perceive to be the best for Teaching and/or Research in their field.
-Academics were asked to nominate up to 10 institutions for Teaching and up to 10 institutions for Research in the Arab region.
+For the 2022 and 2023 surveys, academics were asked to nominate up to 10 institutions for Teaching and up to 10 institutions for Research in the Arab region.
+The 2023 results were combined with the 2022 results for use in the rankings.